bhauman/figwheel-main-template/README.md

 Examples:

-	lein new figwheel-main hello.app -- --react +lein
+	lein new figwheel-main hello-world.app -- --react +lein

-    clj -A:new figwheel-main hello.app --react +bare-index
+    clj -A:new figwheel-main hello-world.app --react +bare-index

 ## Usage with CLI tools